info@stjeromeinstitute.org 202-390-1289

 maujero@stjeromeinstitute.org

 Mimi Aujero has been teaching all levels of high school math for more than a decade and has begun her best years yet in teaching the beautiful, delightful, and challenging curriculum of the Seminar in Mathematics.
 She graduated with a degree in Math and Secondary Education from The Catholic University of America and earned her Masters in Education through the PLACE Corps program at Loyola Marymount University in Los Angeles.
 Nothing excites and energizes Mrs. Aujero like a great lesson on triangles.
-Thus, she is so grateful for her wonderful husband, family, friends, Catholic Terp babysitters, and SJI school community that have enabled her to keep teaching while having n children in n+1 years (currently, n=6).
+Thus, she is so grateful for her wonderful husband, family, friends, Catholic Terp babysitters, and SJI school community that have enabled her to keep teaching while having n children in n+2 years (currently, n=8).

-Studio Art
+Studio Art; Art History; Gymnasium

 hbeall@stjeromeinstitute.org